glaunay/omegaLoMo/README.md

 This pipeline is currently using [Jupyter](http://jupyter.org/) to work.

-It also use [Python 2.7](https://www.python.org/download/releases/2.7/) and more particularly these packages :
+It also uses [Python 2.7](https://www.python.org/download/releases/2.7/) and more particularly these packages :

 ```python